 A vegan trailblazer, public health nutrition expert, author, and international lecturer, Tracye McQuirter has been named a national food hero who is changing the way America eats for the better by Vegetarian Times, and her national best-seller, By Any Greens Necessary, was the #1 vegan book on The Huffington Post.

-She is the nation’s leading authority on preventing and reversing chronic diseases in African American women using plant-based nutrition, and has been credited in part with increasing the number of African American vegans and vegetarians to nearly 3 million people.
+She is a national authority on preventing and reversing chronic diseases in African American women using plant-based nutrition, and has been credited in part with increasing the number of African American vegans and vegetarians to nearly 3 million people.

 Vegan for nearly 30 years, Tracye is passionate about helping people live healthier, happier lives.
 She has a master’s degree in public health nutrition from New York University and a bachelor’s degree from Amherst College.

-Tracye has a master’s degree in public health nutrition from New York University Steinhardt School Department of Nutrition, Food Studies, and Public Health, where she was awarded an academic fellowship and studied under renowned nutritionist Marion Nestle.
+Tracye has a master’s degree in public health nutrition from New York University Steinhardt School Department of Nutrition, Food Studies, and Public Health, where she was awarded a prestigious academic fellowship and was mentored by renowned nutritionist Marion Nestle.
 She received her undergraduate degree in African American Studies from Amherst, the nation’s top liberal arts college.
 She was inspired to become a vegetarian there during a lecture given by human rights activist and humorist Dick Gregory.